Thechristinaq/osTicket---Post-Install-Configuration/README.md

 Step 2: Allow Users to Create Tickets

-Within your admin panel, click settings, user settings, and check the box "registration required: Require registration and login to create tickets"
+Within the admin panel, click settings, user settings, and check the box "registration required: Require registration and login to create tickets", click save changes

 ![image](https://github.com/thechristinaq/Post-Install-Configuration-/assets/165831241/85760d15-19a5-4fe5-9cde-2be85a9f65d9)